rpecuch/rpecuch/README.md

 - 👋 Hi, I’m @rpecuch
 - 👀 I’m interested in a career change from medicine to the tech industry
-- 🌱 I’m currently learning about utilizing data from third-party APIs and advancind my JavaScript skills!
+- 🌱 I’m currently learning about utilizing data from third-party APIs and advancing my JavaScript skills!
 - 💞️ I’m looking to collaborate on anything!
 - 📫 How to reach me: rpecuch@comcast.net